 This website is one of my favorite recommendations for materials that align with LAMP systems.
 It also has some free resources including lots of different low-tech systems!
 They have boards that match both WordPower and LAMP systems.

 This list wouldn’t be complete without a mention to where you can get a low tech version of Proloquo2Go.
-While you have to make an account, the AssistiveWare Core Word Classroom gives you access to low-tech versions of their app and other helpful implementation resources.
+While you have to make an account, the AssistiveWare Core Word Classroom gives you access to low-tech versions of their app, free core board, and other helpful implementation resources.

 Last, Tech Owl AAC Community also has a ton of links for lots of different options!
 To be honest, I haven’t explored it a ton personally but it looks like there’s some incredible resources there too!
 Click here to check it out!

-I hope that helps save you some time and give you a place to find all of your favorite low-tech, core vocabulary boards in one place!
+I hope that helps save you some time and give you a place to find all of your favorite low-tech, free core boards in one place!